Help the threatened grizzly bear thrive again in its native Pacific Northwest home.

 What is the status of the recovery efforts, and how can I get involved?

 In January 2017, the National Park Service, U.S. Fish and Wildlife Service and other agencies released several draft options to restore the grizzly bear population of the North Cascades Ecosystem.
 126,000 members of the public submitted comments as part of this process, and the vast majority of these comments supported grizzly restoration.
-As of early 2019, the agencies are reviewing these public comments, but a government shutdown and other factors have delayed the process.
+In 2019, the agencies announced an additional comment opportunity that netted about 20,000 additional comments.
+Sadly, in July of 2020, the Trump Administration announced that they would terminate the grizzly bear recovery process.
+However, the cancellation of the EIS did not result in an issuance of a Record of Decision, and so hope for grizzly recovery in the North Cascades persists, especially with the Biden Administration.
 NPCA continues to push for a final decision that would bring the bears back into the North Cascades and ensure careful management of the great bear.

 Meanwhile, you can show your support for grizzly bear restoration by adding your name, business or organization to our growing list of “friends of the grizzly.”
 By joining our friends team, you will receive updates on campaign progress, volunteer opportunities, and tools to advocate for the recovery of the species.
 You will join a growing list of supporters who are dedicated to the recovery of grizzly bears and the health of our national parks.
 Help spread the word about how important this species is for the health of North Cascades National Park and the greater North Cascades Ecosystem.